Publish Novellas 9 February 2022

 “Okay, okay.
 Let me grab a few beers,” suggests Marcus.

-“No, I have already packed the basket.”
+“No, I’ve already packed the basket.”

 “Cool.
 Let’s go.”